Bachelor Nation's Clay Harbor Clarifies "Controversial Opinion" About Michelle Young's Looks - E! Online

 Bachelor Nation's Clay Harbor has learned that even a remark intended as a compliment can cause a thorny situation.

-The 34-year-old alum of Becca Kufrin's The Bachelorette season offered clarification on Twitter after a previous tweet he posted about current Bachelorette Michelle Young was apparently met with criticism.
+The 34-year-old alum of Becca Kufrin's The Bachelorette season offered clarification after his previous tweet about current Bachelorette Michelle Young was apparently met with criticism over the concept of ranking women's looks.

 He continued, "Just trying to [compliment].
 Apologies if you were offended."